 The information below will help you understand what to do and who to contact in case of an emergency evacuation.
 For more information on how to be prepared for an emergency, please read our blog: "Preparing an Equine Emergency Evacuation Plan"

-When Fire and Evacuation Emergency’s arise Mary’s customer’s and their beloved horses are often at the center of the stressful circumstances.
-As it is the time of year when preparedness is paramount to navigating “Fire Season” we have compiled the following information to better serve our customer’s.
+When Fire and Evacuation Emergencies arise Mary’s customers and their beloved horses are often at the center of the stressful circumstances.
+Being prepared is paramount to navigating “Fire Season” so we have compiled the following information to better serve our customers.
 If you have any additional information we have missed that would be important to add please email us at email@example.com.

-Mary’s is not accepting donations but we have included some organizations to consider donating to that have been recommended by reputable sources
+Mary’s is not accepting donations.
+We have included some organizations to consider donating to that have been recommended by reputable sources.

-EVACUATION WARNING = Large animals need to start moving on an, that way there will be time to get animals out before hard closes.
-Have plans A-Z as to where to go with horses if no centers are opening up. ( parking lots , fields at schools, other ranches, etc)
+EVACUATION WARNING = Large animals need to start moving out so there will be time to get animals out before hard closes.
+Have plans A-Z for where to take horses if no centers are opening up. (parking lots, fields at schools, other ranches, etc)

-EVACUATION ORDERS = That is when roads are CLOSED OFF to public.
+EVACUATION ORDER = That is when roads are CLOSED OFF to the public.

 Apps & Resources